DevMountain/sql-2-afternoon/README.md

 </details>

-## eCommerce simulation
+## eCommerce Simulation

+### Summary

 Let's simulate an e-commerce site.
 We're going to need users, products, and orders.

-Users need a name and an email.
+* Users need a name and an email.
-Products need a name and a price
+* Products need a name and a price
-Orders need a ref to product.
+* Orders need a ref to product.
-All 3 need primary keys.
+* All 3 need primary keys.

+### Instructions

+* Create 3 tables following the criteria in the summary.
-Add some data to fill up each table (write down your schema since you won't see it on the side).
-You'll need to insert products before you can link them.
+* Add some data to fill up each table.

-Add 2 users, multiple products and multiple orders.
+  * At least 3 users, 3 products, 3 orders.

-Run some queries against your data:
+* Run queries against your data.

-* Get all products for the first order
+  * Get all products for the first order.
-* Get all orders
+  * Get all orders.
-* Get the total cost of an order (sum the price of all products on an order)
+  * Get the total cost of an order ( sum the price of all products on an order ).

-## Add foreign key to existing table

-Orders have products, but someone needs to place the order.

-Add a ref from Orders to Users.
+* Add a foreign key reference from Orders to Users.
-Add some users.
-Update the Orders table to link the a user to each order.
+* Update the Orders table to link a user to each order.

-Run some queries against your data:
+* Run queries against your data.

-* Get all orders for a user
+  * Get all orders for a user.
-* Get how many orders each user has
+  * Get how many orders each user has.

+### Black Diamond

-* __Black Diamond:__ Get the total spend on all orders for each user
+* Get the total amount on all orders for each user.

 ## Contributions